TraciPopejoy/CostlyMutualism/README.md

 * MapMassMort.R has code for Figure 2 in the FEE paper.
 Its a map of SE Oklahoma and the Flint River.

+## Data

 ## Products from this project:
-### Articles in review:
 DuBose, T.P., Atkinson, C.L, Vaughn, C.C., Golladay, S.W.
 (2019) Drought-induced, punctuated loss of freshwater mussels alters ecosystem services at several timescales.
-Invited submission in review at Frontiers in Ecology and Evolution.
+Frontiers in Ecology and Evolution.

 DuBose, T.P., Ashford, K., Vaughn, C.C.
-Benefits of a parasite in drying systems: the presence of freshwater mussels increases survival in largemouth bass.
-Planned submission to Ecology of Freshwater Fish.
+(2020) Benefits of a parasite in drying systems: the presence of freshwater mussels increases survival in largemouth bass.
+Ecology of Freshwater Fish.

 ### Articles in prep:
 Something about the macroinvertebrate samples I have and the mass mortality of mussels.